electricimp/SPIFlashFileSystem/README.md

 ### Hardware

-Tests require an [Amy](https://electricimp.com/docs/hardware/resources/reference-designs/amy/) board or [imp003 Evaluation Board](https://electricimp.com/docs/hardware/imp003evb/).
+The provided tests require an [imp003 Breakout Board](https://electricimp.com/docs/hardware/resources/reference-designs/imp003breakout/) or [imp003 Evaluation Board](https://electricimp.com/docs/hardware/imp003evb/).
 Any other boards with imp003 and above containing SPI flash with available user space may work too.

-imp001/002 support is planned.
+imp001 support is planned.

 ## To Do